mbrochh/django-react-primer/README.md

-is leaps and bounds better than just downloading `bootstrap.min.js` and then add our own `styles.css` with project specific overrides, but it still results in one gigantic project specific `styles.less` which tries to style everything, from our own global site structure down to the tinyest element of some third party app.
+is leaps and bounds better than just downloading `bootstrap.min.js` and then add our own `styles.css` with project specific overrides, but it still results in one gigantic project specific `styles.less` which tries to style everything, from our own global site structure down to the tiniest element of some third party app.

-As a project grows and changes, developers usually don't dare to delete existing styles because they don't know if they are still in use somewhere, so we keep adding more and more styles all the time.
+As a project grows , developers usually don't dare to delete existing styles because they don't know if they are still in use somewhere, so we keep adding more and more styles all the time.

 On the other hand, if we use the full power of less, obey the DRY principle and put everything into variables and re-use those variables (and whole blocks